followcrom/momento_contento/README.md

 ## Front-end

-U.I is built with HTML and CSS and leverages Jinja2 templates to display the data.
+U.I built with HTML and CSS and leverages Jinja2 templates to display the data.

 ### index.html / header.html / footer.html

 - These files handle the display of the initial content.
 - They enable one-click refreshing of the random wisdom.
-- They contain a form for users to contribute their own wisdom.
+- Incluides the form for users to contribute wisdom of their own.

 ### form.html